-8.12.12 ROD (AquadB) 24V (X3)
+7.12.13 ROD (AquadB) 24V (X3)

-Wiring of a 24V incremental encoder (ROD AquadB) as a feedback system (primary or secondary, ⇒ p.63).
+Wiring of a 24V incremental encoder (ROD AquadB) as a feedback system (primary or secondary, ⇒ p.72).
 This uses the digital inputs DIGITAL-IN 1 and 2 on connector X3.
 Every time the 24V auxiliary voltage is switched on, the amplifier need start-up information for the position controller (parameter value MPHASE).
 With this feedback type the amplifier executes a wake&shake is executed every time the 24V auxiliary voltage is switched on.

 With vertical load the load could fall during wake&shake, because the brake is not active and torque is not sufficient to hold the load.

-Don't use this feedback type with vertical load (hanging load).
+Don't use wake&shake with vertical load (hanging load).